 The employer shall provide the employee with information and training about the PPE including:

-> Problems during wearing, defects, incompatibility with other items of PPE, hygiene and poor fit.
+- Problems during wearing.
+Including defects, incompatibility with other items of PPE, hygiene and poor fit.

-> Practice in correct putting on and taking off.
+- Practice in the correct putting on and taking off.

 USE AND REPORTING OF DEFECTS.
 REGULATION 10-11